jamesandres/ColumnCopy/README.md

 ## Usage

 1. Enable the extension.
-2. Alt + Click on any table cell.
+2. Ctrl + Click on any table cell.
 The column contents is now in your clipboard.
-3. Shift + Alt + Click on any table cell.
+3. Shift + Ctrl + Click on any table cell.
 The table contents is now in your clipboard.

 ## Credits